microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

     Pallet.
 Type **User** and select **Preferences: Open User Settings.**

-7. Click the braces { } on at the top right of your window to **Open Settings (JSON)**\
+7. Click the icon on at the top right of your window that is highlighted in the screenshot below to **Open Settings (JSON)**\
     <img src="./media/image4.png" border="1">